1parasail/1parasail/README.md

 ## Hi there 👋
 Currently styuding.
-All my contact links are in bio(!)
+All my contact links are in bio

 ### 📙 Languages and Tools